alexblack/public/tripwhat.md

 **App interaction**

-When panning the map, include new results and leave the old results on the map.
-When zooming the map, reset the results and only show the freshest results.
+When panning the map or zooming into the map, include new results and leave the old results on the map.
+When zooming out the map, reset the results and only show the freshest results.

 <table>